Acute lymphoblastic leukemia: Treatment

-The aim of treatment is to induce a lasting remission, defined as the absence of detectable cancer cells in the body (usually less than 5% blast cells in the bone marrow).
+The aim of treatment is to induce a lasting remission, defined as the absence of detectable cancer cells in the body (usually less than 5% blast cells in the bone marrow) or the absence of minimal residual disease.

 Over the past several decades, there have been strides to increase the efficacy of treatment regimens, resulting in increased survival rates.
 Possible treatments for acute leukemia include chemotherapy, steroids, radiation therapy, intensive combined treatments (including bone marrow or stem cell transplants), targeted therapy, and/or growth factors.

 Chemotherapy

 Chemotherapy is the initial treatment of choice, and most people with ALL receive a combination of medications.
 There are no surgical options because of the body-wide distribution of the malignant cells.
 In general, cytotoxic chemotherapy for ALL combines multiple antileukemic drugs tailored to each person.
 Chemotherapy for ALL consists of three phases: remission induction, intensification, and maintenance therapy.

 Adult chemotherapy regimens mimic those of childhood ALL; however, are linked with a higher risk of disease relapse with chemotherapy alone.
 Two subtypes of ALL (B-cell ALL and T-cell ALL) require special considerations when it comes to selecting an appropriate treatment regimen in adults with ALL.
 B-cell ALL is often associated with cytogenetic abnormalities (specifically, t(8;14), t (2;8), and t(8;22)), which require aggressive therapy consisting of brief, high-intensity regimens.
 T-cell ALL responds to cyclophosphamide-containing agents the most.

+Recent updates on the treatment of adult acute lymphoblastic leukemia (ALL) include advancements in immunotherapy, particularly the use of monoclonal antibodies like blinatumomab and inotuzumab ozogamicin, which target specific cancer cells and are used alongside stem cell transplantation.
+Additionally, tyrosine kinase inhibitors (TKIs) such as imatinib and dasatinib are incorporated for Philadelphia chromosome-positive ALL, improving treatment outcomes.